 A lot of the businesses and organizations that choose to work with Queue-it face a mismatch between supply and demand.

-This mismatch is one of the key reasons they face dramatic traffic peaks in the first place: when there’s more demand than supply, people race to get first access.
-We see this across sneaker and NFT drops, limited-stock sales, ticketed events, vaccination registrations, and housing and university applications.
+This mismatch is one of the key reasons virtual waiting rooms for tickets are so common—because there simply isn't enough tickets to go around.
+It's also why companies and organizations face dramatic peaks in the first place: when there’s more demand than supply, people race to get first access.
+We see this across sneaker and NFT drops, limited-stock sales, vaccination registrations, and housing and university applications.

 In all these instances, the people who use bots, have faster internet, or make a living off reselling goods, typically get first access to product.

 By using a virtual waiting room, businesses and organizations can prevent unfair behavior.
 The randomization of queue numbers in the waiting room (when using the pre-queue feature) ensures everyone gets an equal shot at access.
 Plus, with advanced bot mitigation software built into the product, most bots are blocked from even accessing the target site.